-Rosa Pugliese is currently working as a researcher and lecturer of L2 Italian teaching and Modern languages teaching at the Department of Modern Languages, Literatures and Cultures.
+Rosa Pugliese is currently working as associate professor of Teaching Italian as a second language and Modern languages teaching at the Department of Modern Languages, Literatures and Cultures.
 Prior to that she worked as a temporary research fellow in Applied Linguistics at the University for Foreigners of Perugia and as a researcher at the University of Siena-Arezzo.
 She has participated in several national and international projects on language teaching, dialogue and learning, and intercultural communication.
 Her interests are in the field of applied linguistics, pragmatics and educational linguistics, with a particular focus on classroom interaction.
-Her studies also concern writing skills at the university level, while her university teaching experience includes Masters-level teacher education courses and supervising of Phd research, mainly in joint projects between universities (Bologna and Lyon, Bologna and Bordeaux).
+Her studies also concern writing skills at the university level, while her university teaching experience includes Masters-level teacher education courses and supervising of Phd research, mainly in joint projects between universities (Bologna-Lyon, Bologna-Bordeaux).
 She is currently investigating child language brokering in interactions at schools, within the frame of L2 language socialization.

 Go to the Curriculum vitae